What is Klinefelter syndrome?

 - Encourage your son to take part in activities to improve his physical motor skills, such as karate, soccer, basketball, baseball, or swimming.
 For more information, see the topic Physical Activity for Children and Teenagers.

-your son's teachers, principal, and school administrators.
+- Work with your son's teachers, principal, and school administrators.

 - Contact his teachers on a regular basis to compare how he is doing at home and at school.